 Powerful.
-It offers 3 speeds and DEWALT’s Precision Drive for maximum versatility.
-The 4-amp hour batteries give excellent run times, and you get two, plus the charger and a nice case.
+It offers 3 speeds and Precision Drive for maximum versatility.
+The included Lithium-ion batteries give excellent run times.
+Package comes with a charger and a nice case.

-Almost none.
-A few users report chuck defects.
+Very few though some users report chuck defects.

 At just 2 pounds, it is very lightweight.
-Small and powerful tool that's perfect for the DIY crowd.
+A small and powerful tool that's perfect for the DIY crowd.
 Makes big jobs easy.
 Comes with a long-lasting battery.
-Three LED lights for making project area easy to see.
+Three LED lights for making the project area easy to see.
 Great for doing decks.
-Great price point.

-Not as powerful as other drills, but good for indoor projects.
+Not as powerful as other drills, but good for smaller projects.

 Versatile and performs well.
-Long lasting battery.
+Long-lasting battery.
 Withstands hard use.
 Small size with a lot of power.
-Three setting modes can be changed quickly.
+Setting modes can be changed quickly.
 Three LED lights make working in dark spaces much easier.
 3-year warranty.

 Battery not included.

-1330 inch pounds of torque.
-Small size lets you get into tight positions easily.
-Ergonomic designs allows for easy handling.
+This tool has 1,330 inch-pounds of torque.
+Its small size lets you get into tight positions easily.
+Ergonomic design allows for easy handling.
 Designed for light to medium applications.
 Sinks screws efficiently.
 Durable and easy to use.

 Only has one speed.